methnen/m-chart/readme.txt

 * Added support for M Chart Pro
 * Added title/subtitle wrapping to the helper plugin
-	* This mostly prevents the squished text that you sometimes got with long tiles or subtitles
+	* This mostly prevents the squished text that you sometimes got with long titles or subtitles
 * Made some efficiency and code improvements to the Chart.js helper plugin
 * Some minor accessibility improvements
 * Default theme is now M Chart specific and uses a new color palette